ibm-cloud-docs/hlf-support/internal/blockchain_images.md

 ```
 {: codeblock}

-You can use the updates that are provided in this example to deploy the {{site.data.keyword.blockchainfull_notm}} images in the environment of your choice.
+You can use the updates that are provided in this example to deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images in the environment of your choice.
 The Fabric samples that are published by the Hyperledger community are intended to be used only as examples.
 Do not use the samples as templates for deploying production networks.

-### Deploying an {{site.data.keyword.blockchainfull_notm}} Certificate Authority
+### Deploying an {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Certificate Authority
 {: #blockchain-images-example-ca}

 The `first-network` sample does not use Certificate Authorities to deploy the network.
-However, you can find a file below that you can use to deploy an {{site.data.keyword.blockchainfull_notm}} Certificate Authority using Docker Compose.
+However, you can find a file below that you can use to deploy an {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Certificate Authority using Docker Compose.
 If you want to deploy a CA as part of the example, you should use this file instead of editing the `docker-compose-ca.yaml` file in the `first-network` directory, which deploys a CA using existing crypto material.
 Save the following file as ``docker-compose-ibm-ca.yaml``:

 ```yaml
 version: '2'